My Elusive Dreams (David Houston and Tammy Wynette album): Release, chart performance and singles

 My Elusive Dreams was released in August 1967.
 It was distributed as a vinyl LP, containing five songs on either side of the record.
 It was the pair's first and only album collection together.
-They would both later record duets with other artists.
-Houston would collaborate with Barbara Mandrell while Wynette would collaborate with future husband, George Jones.
+They would both later record duets with other artists; Houston would collaborate with Barbara Mandrell while Wynette would collaborate with future husband, George Jones.
 After its release, the album peaked at number 11 on the American Billboard Country LP's chart.
-The title track topped the Billboard Hot Country Songs chart in 1967 while "It's All Over reached number 11 on the same chart.
+The title track topped the Billboard Hot Country Songs chart in 1967 while "It's All Over" reached number 11 on the same chart.
+The album has never had any further releases and is not currently available on any streaming platforms.

 Track listing

 Personnel

 All credits are adapted from the liner notes of My Elusive Dreams.